Qbizinc/qbiz-wiki/sales-enablement/nibbles/operationalizing-data-science.md

       - Data warehouses are for dashboards and are relatively stable.
         - The feature store is for on-demand requests that are complex.
           - The feature store is not stable.

+##### David E
+- Development
+  - For exploratory analyses, DSs like to be able to quickly get access to all data.
+Wide, easily-joinable tables make this easy and fast.
+  - Aggregate tables for commong aggregations speed up analyses and optimize resources.
+  - Feature stores (curated datasets) can fast-track work.
+But "quality" data may depend on the specific business objective, target metric, model choice, etc.
+- Production
+  - Data for models in production has a different set of requirements (speed etc).

 ## 2. Doing Data Science